-The following table identifies our executive officers and sets forth their current positions at Imara and their ages as of April 30, 2021.
+The following table identifies our executive officers and sets forth their current positions at Imara and their ages as of April 1, 2022.

 Name Age Position Rahul D. Ballal, Ph.D.
-43 President and Chief Executive Officer Michael P. Gray 50 Chief Financial Officer and Chief Operating Officer Kenneth Attie, M.D.
-64 Senior Vice President and Chief Medical Officer
+44 President and Chief Executive Officer Michael P. Gray 51 Chief Financial Officer and Chief Operating Officer

-The biography of Dr. Ballal can be found under "Directors Continuing in Office."
+The biography of Dr. Ballal can be found under "Nominees for Election as Class II Directors."

 Michael P. Gray has served as our Chief Financial Officer and Chief Operating Officer since April 2019.
 Prior to joining us, Mr. Gray held various leadership positions at Arsanis, Inc., now X4 Pharmaceuticals, Inc., a public biopharmaceutical company, including President and Chief Executive Officer from November 2018 to March 2019, Chief Financial Officer from March 2016 to March 2019, Chief Operating Officer from September 2017 to November 2018, and Chief Business Officer from March 2016 to September 2017.
 Mr. Gray also served in various leadership positions from January 1998 through February 2016 at Curis Inc., or Curis, a public oncology drug development company.
 He served as Curis' Chief Financial Officer and Chief Business Officer from February 2014 to February 2016 and as its Chief Financial Officer and Chief Operating Officer from December 2006 to February 2014.
 From December 2003 until December 2006, Mr. Gray served as Curis' Vice President of Finance and Chief Financial Officer and from August 2000 until December 2003, served as its Senior Director of Finance and Controller.
 Previously, Mr. Gray held positions including Controller at Reprogenesis Inc., a biotechnology company focused on the development of cell therapy drug candidates, and as an audit professional for the accounting and consulting firm of Ernst & Young, LLP.
-Mr. Gray has served on the board of directors of Therapeutics Acquisition Corporation, a special purpose acquisition corporation, since May 2020.
-Mr. Gray received his M.B.A. in corporate finance and entrepreneurial management from the F.W.
+Mr. Gray served on the board of directors of Therapeutics Acquisition Corporation, a special purpose acquisition corporation, from May 2020 to July 2021, when it completed its merger with POINT Biopharma, Inc. Mr. Gray received his M.B.A. in corporate finance and entrepreneurial management from the F.W.
 Olin Graduate School of Business at Babson College and a B.S. in accounting from Bryant University.